Misbah Most Likely To Win Batting, Head Coach Slots: PCB Official - UrduPoint

 Misbah Most Likely To Win Batting, Head Coach Slots: PCB Official

-Former skipper Misbahul Haq is all set to be given another key responsibility of batting coach after Head coach for which reportedly Pakistan Cricket Board has already decided for the top slot in his favour, an official of the PCB Tuesday disclosed

-ISLAMABAD, (APP - UrduPoint / Pakistan Point News - 3rd Sep, 2019):Former skipper Misbahul Haq is all set to be given another key responsibility of batting coach after Head coach for which reportedly Pakistan Cricket Board has already decided for the top slot in his favour, an official of the PCB Tuesday disclosed.
+A top official of Pakistan Cricket Board, privy to the entire development, on Tuesday disclosed that board has in principle decided to hire former skipper Misbahul Haq for the two exclusive top slots of Batting and Head Coach and announcement to this effect was expected on Wednesday

-"Misbah is expected to be handed over responsibilities of the head coach and batting coach simultaneously within a couple of days," the official revealed.
+"Misbah is expected to be handed over responsibilities of the head coach and batting coach simultaneously," the official revealed.

 Waqar Younis, Courtney Walsh and Jalaluddin were major competitors for the slot of bowling coach while Faisal Iqbal and Muhammad Wasim had applied for the national cricket team's batting coach post.